Microsoft 365 Copilot Chat

 Do not upload: Files containing Tier 3 data or information that should not be exposed to AI tools.
 When unsure, ask before proceeding.

-Can I use Copilot Chat in Word, Excel, or PowerPoint?
+Can I use Copilot directly inside Word, Excel, PowerPoint, Outlook, or Teams?

 Will Copilot Chat replace my judgment?